huan-mai/pythonchatbot/README.md

 # pythonchatbot

 ## Requirements
-You need python 3.7 and pip
+You need python 3.6 or 3.7 and pip

 ### How to run
 1. pip install -r requirement.txt
 2. pip install flask
-3. FLASK_APP=application.py flask run
+3. On Mac: `FLASK_APP=application.py flask run`.
+On Window: `set FLASK_APP=application.py && flask run`
 4. Then go to http://localhost:5000/api/train to train data
 5. http://localhost:5000/api/messages?q=Hi to test
 6. You can use MS Bot Framework Emulator to test it as well.